xxyyzz2050/angular-mongoose/README.md

 - navigate to /mongoose it suppose to make a connection via mongoose (without srv) and response with {test: mongoose} or {test: "error"}

 - navigate to /mongoose-srv to test the connection using srv, it should response with {test: "mongoose-srv"} or {test: "error-srv"}

+- to test the connection outside of Angular run `node test-mongoose`